-With 151 graduate degree programs, more than 60 graduate student organizations, and over 70 research, centers, institutes, and core facilities to support your graduate education, we have several options for your academic training.
+With over 145 graduate degree programs, more than 60 graduate student organizations, and over 70 research, centers, institutes, and core facilities to support your graduate education, we have several options for your academic training.
 We also promote students’ growth through professional development series, gradESSENTIALS, and personal support through the Center for Inclusive Excellence in Graduate Education.

 Our faculty is committed to supporting diverse ideas and perspectives and disciplinary and interdisciplinary work.
 Besides, our campus community does not shy away from challenges and change.
 Our graduate students are involved in teaching, research, service, community engagement, and professional development.
 We hope that you will be one of those students.

 TigerView provides you with two and a half days of learning and exploration.
 It is an opportunity for us to know more about you and for you to know more about Mizzou.
 I believe that is the only way to make an informed decision about your graduate education.

 I look forward to meeting you in the Fall!

 Raquel A. Arouca

 TigerView is more than a visit; it is preparation for your graduate school application.

 The program prepares you to apply to any graduate school and to explore all that Mizzou has to offer.
 During the visit, you will: